antonio-ramadas/spotify-context-history/README.md

 // Returns a promise that resolves to the information about the track
 // https://developer.spotify.com/documentation/web-api/reference/tracks/get-track/
 spotifyContextHistory.getTrackInfo("track's uri/id")
     .then(console.log, console.error);

+// Returns a promise that resolves into an array where each element is a JSON object with
+// the following attributes:
+//  - context
+//  - track
+// The value of each attribute is the respective information from `getContextInfo()` or
+// `getTrackInfo()`.
+The context history used is the one from the last update. spotifyContextHistory.getContextHistory()
+    .then(console.log, console.error);

+// Returns the same as `getContextHistory()`, but before calling it the data is updated spotifyContextHistory.getUpdatedContextHistory()
+    .then(console.log, console.error);

 // Returns a promise that indicates the success/failure of the play operation